RiseLedger/algorithms/19-breadth-first-search/readme.md

 ## Implementation
 <img width="200" src="graph.png" />

 Above graph will be used as an example to show how BFS works.
-[Adjacency matrix](19-breadth-first-search/graph.in) is used as input for BFS.

 **Input:**
-- Adjacency matrix
+- Adjacency list
 - Start Vertex
 - End Vertex